gillchristian/gillchristian.github.io/public/articles/trae.md

-# Why we came up with another http library

 **TL;DR;** we were already using [fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) with some not-so-practical helpers.

 I found out about `fetch` a while ago when I was looking for what to use to do HTTP requests on React apps.
-Coming from jQuery and Angular this was something I never had to worry about, I would just use what the library/framework provided, and be happy about it.
+Coming from jQuery and Angular this was something I have never had to worry about because I would just use what the library/framework provided, and be happy with it.

 I get really excited about anything that pushes the web further and makes it better.
 And particularly with `fetch`, there are many reasons to get excited about: